-Title: Independent Non-Executive Chairman
+Independent Non-Executive Chairman Title:

 Qualifications: Tony holds a Bachelor of Economics (hons) from the University of Sussex.

-Experience and expertise: Tony is a deeply experienced business leader with a career history that includes advising some of Australia's leading technology and digital media companies.
+Tony is a deeply experienced business leader with a career history that includes advising some of Australia's leading technology and digital media companies.